TheMarlboroMan/ascript/README.md

 The keyword "yield" causes the execution of a function to be halted with no return value and returns control to the point where "run" was called.
 The interpreter can resume the function with a call to "resume" and the method "is_finished" can be used to query its state.

-The purpose of "yield" is to be able to run infinite loops without freezing the calling environment.
+The purpose of non-timed "yield" is to be able to run infinite loops without freezing the calling environment.
 It could be argued that the same functionality can be obtained with repeated "run" calls, but I wanted "yield" to exist anyhow.

+Yield can also be used to halt execution for at least a number of milliseconds using:

+	yield for *variable_solving_to_milliseconds*;
+	yield for 1000;

+This form prevents the interpreter from resuming until the time has elapsed.
+Execution does not resume automatically: the interpreter must be queried about the time left (if any) before calling "resume".
+Calling "resume" on a time-yielding interpreter will return the yield value.

 ###calling built-in and user-defined functions